Reporting Feedback

 Annual Feedback

-Assessment support staff in the Office of Instruction will provide feedback annually on any reports submitted.
+Assessment staff in the Office of Instruction will provide feedback annually on any reports submitted.
 Please be patient—UGA has over 500 programs submitting annual assessment reports.
 Assessment staff will also follow up with any programs who do not submit annual reports.

 Academic Program Review Feedback

 As part of the seven-year academic program review conducted by the University Council Program Review and Assessment Committee, a faculty review team will evaluate the most recent three years of assessment reporting and provide feedback to the program on assessment practice.
-Typically, one member of the four-person faculty review team will receive specialized training in assessment evaluation by Office of Instruction assessment staff and will lead the team’s efforts.
+Typically, one member of the four-person faculty review team will receive specialized training in assessment evaluation by Office of Assessmnet and will lead the team’s efforts.

 Informal Feedback